gustavos86/gustavos86.github.io/_posts/2023-10-22-Analyzing-VPC-Flow-Logs-with-CloudWatch-and-Athena.md

 ## VPC Flow logs theory:

+VPC Flow Logs capture IP traffic to and from network interfaces in your VPC.
+This can be useful in many circumstances, including:

+1. providing flow log data to CloudWatch to create alerts when anyone attempts to access one of your EC2 instances via SSH
+2. identifying the source IP addresses of port probes
+3. helping troubleshoot why specific traffic is not reaching an instance.

 VPC Flow logs are used to capture information about IP traffic going in/out of your interfaces.

-Helps to monitor and troubleshoot connecitivity issues
+It helps to monitor and troubleshoot connecitivity issues

-It can be configured at different levels:
+Flow Logs can be configured at different levels:
 - VPC Flow Logs
 - Subnet Flow Logs
 - ENI Flow Logs

-Flow logs can be stored in:
+Flow logs can be sent to:
-- Cloud Watch Logs
+- CloudWatch Logs
-- S3
+- an Amazon S3 bucket
+- Kinesis Firehose in the same account
+- Kinesis Firehose in a different account

 Can capture network information from AWS managed ENIs such as: ELB, RDS, ElasticCache, Redshift, Amazon WorkSpaces.